More Common Law materials.

 treated as rebels against a lawful dominion.

-The law which regulated the affairs of such a vast and
+The law which regulated the affairs of such a vast and various

-The political history of Rome is divided into the period of
+The political history of Rome is divided into the period of the

-Its legal history corresponds with these political periods.
+legal history corresponds with these political periods.

-In the period of the kings, the administration of justice
+In the period of the kings, the administration of justice was in

-of justice was in the hands of the consul, pretors, and inferior
+justice was in the hands of the consul, pretors, and inferior

 magistrates.
 It was during the epoch of the republic that most of the